Best wireless headphones to buy in 2019

 These Plantronics headphones deliver more than acceptable sound quality at a rather stomachable price.
 The active noise canceling this unit has is another useful addition to the fray which would let you isolate yourself from the surrounding world and indulge into your guilty pleasure tunes.
 You can do that for up to 24 hours on a charge, which is in the ballpark of what other similar headphones deliver.

 Another intriguing feature is the auto-pause one, which automatically pauses the playback should you remove the cans from your head - super user-friendly!

-Now we're talking ― these vintage-styled Sennheiser Momentum 2.0 are in a league of their own when it comes to sound quality.
-Active noise cancelation is also on board, similar to what you can find on other high-end wireless over-the-ear cans, but it's a tad less impressive than, say, the Bose QuietComfort 35 II we featured earlier.
-In situations where you're prevented from using Bluetooth on planes (at takeoff or landing), you can use the Momentum 2.0 wired with the provided 3.5mm audio jack adapter.
-When you're going wireless, Sennheiser promises up to 22 hours of audio playback with active noise cancelling turned on.
+Now we're talking ― these vintage-styled Sennheiser Momentum 3 are in a league of their own when it comes to sound quality.
+Active noise cancelation is also on board, similar to what you can find on other high-end wireless over-the-ear cans, but it's a tad less impressive than, say, the Bose 700 we featured earlier.
+In situations where you're prevented from using Bluetooth on planes (at takeoff or landing), you can use the Momentum 3 wired with the provided 3.5mm audio jack adapter.
+Unfortunately, when it comes to battery life, the third generation of the Momentums is a step down with only 17 hours of audio playback with active noise cancelling turned on.
 Oh, and did we mention the cool vintage design?